 Development activities should assist with the construction of a comprehensive transportation network.
 The proposed development will construct the portion of Old Knight Road from the Weldon development immediately to the south, north through the subject properties, and connect to Buffaloe Road.
-The majority of this proposed road will be built to the Main Street roadway standard; however, the Applicant proposes a modified Local Street cross-section with sidewalk along one side of the proposed street.
-According to the Applicant, the existing width and topography in this area does not allow for sidewalks to be constructed on both sides of this proposed street.
+The majority of this proposed road will be built to the Main Street roadway standard; however, the Applicant proposes a modified Local Street cross-section with sidewalks along both sides of the proposed street.

 Staff encourages the Applicant to continue conversations with the adjacent neighbors and look for ways to acquire the necessary construction easements to build a 54-foot Local Street roadway cross-section.
-If sidewalks on both sides of this street is not feasible, Staff recommend the Applicant investigate whether bicycle lanes can be added in both directions to increase pedestrian connectivity through the subject site and through the area.
+The Master Plan has been revised to include sidewalks on both sides of this proposed street.